Hoeby/Sapphire/triple-z_mod/assets/step2_alignparts/readme.md

 # Sapphire SP3 triple-z mod

-## Align the new parts and check before drilling
+## Front left and right new parts, check before drilling

 First start to mount the new MGN9H 300mm rails.<br>
 For each rail you need: <br>